-In today's digital age, it can be easy to mindlessly consume information.
-Generation Z has grown up immersed in a world of screens and dopamine-boosters, rather than taught to confide in the written page or their own minds.
-But to truly contemplate issues beneath the surface and to lead a well-examined life requires embodying the thought processes of a philosopher: to pose big questions about the world and consider counterarguments.
+In today's digital age, it is easy to mindlessly consume information.
+But to truly contemplate issues beneath the surface and to lead a well-examined life requires embodying the thought processes of a philosopher: to pose big questions about the world and criticize the norm.

 Philosophical thinking can be found in the ordinary and the familiar, not just the new and profound.
 At the same time, philosophy delights in the unknown: in posing questions that might not have immediate or clear answers, but are worth asking for the sake of curiosity.